 Start Here Guide

 What you put in your body every day matters more than almost any other exposure.
 Glyphosate is detectable in about 80% of Americans, tea bags release billions of microplastic particles per cup, and plastic packaging quietly leaches phthalates into the food it touches.
-This guide walks through the six food swaps that fix the most exposure, ranked by impact.
+This guide walks through the seven food swaps that fix the most exposure, ranked by impact.

-Updated May 25, 2026 by the Plastic Detox Editorial Team
+Updated June 25, 2026 by the Plastic Detox Editorial Team

-6key swaps
+7key swaps

 80%of Americans test positive for glyphosate